krishna-vamshi/P2_Automatic_Image_captioning/README.md

 Please restrain yourself from accessing it, if you are currently taking the course.
 The master code is not altered in any way.

-Due to the high amount of time that requires to train the model, only 3 epochs are used for training and loss of 1.96 and perplexity of 6.7is considered satisfactory
+Due to the high amount of time that requires to train the model, only 3 epochs are used for training and loss of 1.96 and perplexity of 6.7 is considered satisfactory

 # CVND---Image-Captioning-Project